Aligning Forest and Trees in Images & Long Captions for Visually Grounded Understanding: Additional Experimental Details

 \subsection{Training Datasets}

-\sname is trained on DreamLIP~\cite{zheng2024dreamlip} datasets, which consist of CC3M-recap, CC12M-recap, YFCC15M-recap and Merged-30M.
+\sname is trained on DreamLIP~\citep{zheng2024dreamlip} datasets, which consist of CC3M-recap, CC12M-recap, YFCC15M-recap and Merged-30M.
 In these datasets, images are re-captioned with both short and long synthetic captions generated by a diverse set of MLLMs, and we jointly use multiple types of captions during training.
 For the original CC3M, CC12M, and YFCC15M datasets, some images are no longer available due to their web-based nature; we therefore report the number of images actually used in our experiments for each dataset, along with the corresponding training GPU-hours, in \cref{tab:training_time_gpu}.
-All experiments were conducted using 8 A100 GPUs (80GB).
+All experiments were conducted using 8 A100 GPUs (80GB) and training on Merged-30M required approximately 5 days.